 Raising kids is tough, even in the best of circumstances.
 Raising a child with special needs only increases the challenges of parenthood.
 Throw divorce into the mix and it becomes a whole other world.
 Parents face a variety of legal and practical concerns, which is why finding the right child custody lawyer to handle your case is so vital.

 Ideally, both parents were equally involved in caring for the child.
 But that’s not always the case.
-Often, one parent or the other winds up as the primary caregiver.
-This may also factor into what the court views as the child’s best interests.
+Often, one parent or the other winds up the primary caregiver.
+This tends to factor into how the court defines the child’s best interests.

-Custody cases are complex in most situations.
+Custody cases are complex in the best of times.
 When a child has special needs, they can become even messier.
 In a perfect world, the parents should work all of this out during the divorce process and the divorce settlement will reflect this.
 But these unique challenges also present a great deal for a child custody lawyer to deal with.

 In many cases, visitation for children with special needs takes a different form than in other situations.

 Whatever the special needs, both parents and their child custody lawyers need to be equipped to deal with them.
 If you have a nonverbal child, it’s important to know how to communicate.
 If your child can’t be around crowds or lots of loud noise, it’s also vital to know not to take them to a Trail Blazers game.

-As part of a divorce decree, the parenting plan should specifically include all of this.
+As part of a divorce settlement, the parenting plan should include all of this.
 Whatever the daily care the child requires, the final orders must address those details.
 It’s important to the health and well-being of your children.

 It must be noted that the phrase special needs is also incredibly broad.
 This is often used to cover everything from learning disabilities to chronic medical conditions and more.
 No two divorces are ever the same, and neither are any two special needs children.
 What applies to one case may not apply to another.